Spinal Tap header

 (Polydor, 1984, #POL-817846; Uni/Polydor, remastered, 2000)

 Hell Hole, Tonight I'm Gonna Rock You Tonight, Heavy Duty, Rock 'N Roll Creation, America, Cups and Cakes, Big Bottom, Sex Farm, Stonehenge, Gimme Some Money, (Listen To The) Flower People.
 The remastered soundtrack comes with expanded liner notes (including lyrics) and the single and "scratch" mixes of Christmas With The Devil.
-You can buy the album at Amazon, Amazon Canada or Amazon UK.
+You can buy or download the album at Amazon or iTunes.

 Break Like the WindBreak Like the Wind